 \begin{remark} By adding more summation terms outside an absolute value square, this lengthening trick allow us to boost the diagonal contribution while lowering the offdiagonal contribution. \end{remark}

-Opening the square and applying Poisson summation on the $m$-sum, the $m$-sum is equal to where and With (\ref{F1DerProp}), repeated integration by parts gives us arbitrary saving unless Now we exploit our lengthening trick and take $L=m_0^{3/2}X^{3\varepsilon}$.
-This choice gives us arbitrary saving unless $m=0$.
+Opening the square and applying Poisson summation on the $m$-sum, the $m$-sum is equal to where and With (\ref{F1DerProp}), repeated integration by parts gives us arbitrary savings unless Now we exploit our lengthening trick and take $L=m_0^{3/2}X^{3\varepsilon}$.
+This choice gives us arbitrary savings unless $m=0$.

 Inserting the above analysis back into the bound for $D_{a,\mathcal{H}}(X)$, we have